What We Know About Windows 11 SE

-This means you probably won't be buying this version of Windows 11 from retail stores, and you'll probably not want to install it on anything other than a school machine.
+This means you probably won't be buying this version of Windows 11 from retail stores, and even if you could get it, you probably wouldn't want to install it on anything other than a school machine.

 We don't know yet what features are getting cut from Windows 11 and how locked down the operating system will be.
-However, according to a post by Windows Latest several months ago, it appears SE will be very locked down out of the box and disable the following:
+However, according to a post by Windows Latest several months ago, it appears SE will be very locked down out of the box.
+The early build had the following items disabled:

 - Disables News and Interests (Windows Widgets)